dhirenchotwani/Todos-App/README.md

-# Todos-App
+# todo-app
-A Simple Todo List App using Redux and React Native
+A simple todo app using react-native